-In January 2014, California governor Jerry Brown declared a state of emergency to address three consecutive years of drought.
-The lack of recent rainfall had lowered reservoir levels and perpetuated wild fires.
+In January 2014, then-California governor Jerry Brown declared a state of emergency to address three consecutive years of drought.
+The lack of recent rainfall had lowered reservoir levels and perpetuated wildfires.

 As the government scrambled to mitigate the damages, one particular scourge flourished: bark beetle populations increased exponentially in California forests, killing millions of drought-ravaged trees.

 As an entrepreneur in the middle of a café build-out when the beetles struck, Troy Carle decided to spin a serious negative into a small positive.
 As local fire departments worked around the clock to chop down the dead trees—at one point offering to drop off free loads of infected logs to homeowners in the area—Carle took home as much of the wood as he could.